apache/echarts-doc/en/option/partial/axisPointer-common.md

 Whether snap to point automatically.
 The default value is auto determined.

+This feature usually makes sense in value axis and time axis, where tiny points can be seeked automatically.

 #${prefix} z(number)

 z value, which controls order of drawing graphical components.
 Components with smaller `z` values may be overwritten by those with larger `z` values.